SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/tracker.md

 **electronic_lock_command**

-This command is used to seal/unseal electronic lock
+This command is used to seal/unseal electronic lock.

 ```js
 command {